parmeet54/CMPE-172-Project/README.md

 - AWS RDS for the data storage.
 - Docker to run applications in containers easily.
 - AWS Elastic Beanstalk for deployment.

+## Demo Screenshots

+1. Homepage
+2. Adding a book ‘Test01’
+3. ‘Test01’ added

+## Setup Prerequisites

+- React Frontend:
+  - First install ReactJS, npm,  and NodeJS.
+To check whether you have them or not type in command console ‘npm -v’ for npm, ‘node -v’ for NodeJS, and to check react, you can just start it up
+  - To create a React app, type in the command console ‘npx create-react-app “name”’ in the directory or folder you want your app in.
+  - You can also install Docker on your system if you wish to run the react application inside the docker container with the provided dockerfile.

+- Spring Boot JAVA Backend:
+  - The backend application does not need to be run locally, as it is publically deployed through elastic beanstalk for the frontend to communicate with.
+  - But if you wish to run the SpringBoot application locally, you must:
+    - Install SpringBootSuite or Intellij IDEA
+    - Import the ‘SpringBoot’ folder into the IDE as a new project
+    - Select run and choose “Build”
+    - After successful build, browse to localhost:8080 to run it on your browser